Multiplayer #

 SessionTracks the player's current status within Pragma Engine.

-Match CapacityProcess match requests and coordinate with a game server management provider to allocate game servers.
+Match CapacityProcesses game instance requests and coordinates with a game server management provider to allocate game servers.

 Error HandlingCommon errors for Multiplayer services.